40 Christmas Traditions in the US and Around The World

 Of the many Christmas traditions celebrated around the world, the most common thread is the celebration of a shared meal.
 Create memories and reflect on the year by joining friends and family together to enjoy a delicious meal.

-As you might imagine, there are countless food choices that people enjoy throughout the world during Christmas, however, there are some main staples that are a part of many Christmas meals.
-Classics include roast turkey, ham or chicken, potatoes, stuffing, and of course you can’t forget the gravy!
-You can also pair the food with some cocktails too.
+As you might imagine, there are countless food choices that people enjoy throughout the world during Christmas; however, there are some main staples that are a part of many Christmas meals.
+Classics include roast turkey, ham or chicken, potatoes, stuffing, and of course, you can’t forget the gravy!

 If you're hosting, you can create a merrier ambiance around the dining room and kitchen with napkin sets and tea towels in Christmas patterns.
 Some candles and garland on the dining table set the mood for this Christmas dinner with your loved ones.
 Little accents and decorations here and there in the house will certainly make the season brighter and warmer for everyone.